 Note (2014-01-09): OneTime 2.0 is currently in beta testing.
 See the compatibility notes for details.

-OneTime is an open source encryption program that uses the one-time pad algorithm to allow two parties to communicate securely, without worrying about unauthorized people listening in.
-OneTime has features to assist with the bureaucracy of pad management and comes with built-in help.
-It is written in the Python programming language and requires a Python interpreter to run.
+OneTime is an open source encryption program that uses the one-time pad algorithm to allow two parties to communicate privately.
+It has features to assist with the bureaucracy of pad management, and comes with built-in help.
+OneTime requires Python 2.6 or higher, and is for users who are comfortable running command-line programs.

 Note that the one-time pad method depends completely on the quality of the pad data: if the pad is not truly random, the security of your messages cannot be guaranteed.
 So to use OneTime reliably, you need a source of good random data to create pad files.
 On modern Linux systems, the /dev/random device is probably good enough (here's how to do it, but note I haven't done the math myself — I'm just taking other people's word for it).
 Elsewhere, you're on your own.